jasonraimondi/dont-feed-the-bots/README.md

 #### Text I am copy pastaing from the twitter app application that might be useful in the readme when I work on it:

 Based on a list of users, mostly myself and a few friends, we will stream tweets and run mentioned users through botometer.
-If a user is above the threshold set, @dontfeedthebots will resly and let the user know that the person they are interacting with is a bot.
+If a user is above the threshold set, @dontfeedthebots will reply and let the user know that the person they are interacting with is a bot.